hotohoto/study-notes/dev/kubernetes.md

   name: myclaim
 spec:
   accessModes:
-    - ReadWriteMany # ReadWriteOnce or ReadWriteMany
+    - ReadWriteMany # the volume can be mounted as read-write by many nodes.
   volumeMode: Filesystem
   resources:
     requests: